-Application The package of all necessary documents and data submitted by the Applicant including project proposal.
+Application The package of all necessary documents and data

+submitted by the Applicant including project proposal.

 Project Proposal Project proposal is an integral part of the Application.
 It consists of a business plan, project budget, financial forecast, and Applicant's statement.

 Approved Project Budget Applicant's project budget, included in the proposal, which is approved by GITA for grant financing.

+Call for Proposals Announcement, designed to provide an opportunity for eligible Applicants to submit project proposals, which meet the objectives of the Matching Grant Program

+Independent Investment

+Committee

-A Call for Proposals Announcement, designed to provide an opportunity for eligible Applicants to submit project proposals, which meet the objectives of the Matching Grant Program Investment Committee An independent decision-making body created by GITA for awarding matching grants.
-Financing Agreement A document signed by the Applicant, governing GITA Grant financing of the Applicant and responsibilities of the Awardee.
-Final Settlement A legal document signed between GITA and the Beneficiary at the end of the implementation of the project, defining the completion of the project implementation and the fulfillment of the obligations under the Financing Agreement.
-Beneficiary An eligible Applicant that signed the Financing Agreement with GITA Implementing Agency Georgia's Innovation & Technology Agency (GITA) Desk Review The first stage of the proposal evaluation process, where applications are checked against environmental and social, administrative and eligibility and IP compliance.
-Pre-evaluation Stage The second stage of the proposal evaluation process, where applications are evaluated by two independent international peer reviewers against the quality criteria set forth under Section 5 of this manual.
+An independent decision-making body Established by

+GITA for awarding matching grants.

+Financing Agreement A document signed by the Applicant, governing GITA the Awardee.

+Grant financing of the Applicant and responsibilities of

+Final Settlement A legal document signed between GITA and the under the Financing Agreement.

+Beneficiary at the end of the implementation of the project, defining the completion of the project implementation and the fulfillment of the obligations

+Beneficiary An eligible Applicant that signed the Financing

+Agreement with GITA

+Implementing Agency Georgia's Innovation and Technology Agency (GITA)

+Desk Review The first stage of the proposal evaluation process, where applications are checked against environmental and social, administrative and eligibility and IP compliance.

+Pre-evaluation Stage The second stage of the proposal evaluation process, where applications are evaluated at least by two independent international peer reviewers against the criteria set forth under Section 5 of this manual.

 Pre-selected Applications A list of project proposals for final evaluation, ranked by score, and with funding requirement amounting to maximum twice the size of grant budget available for this call.

+Negotiation Stage

-Negotiation StageContract negotiation stage, to solve all ambiguities that emerged during the evaluation and to obtain additional documents or revisions of the proposals.
+Contract negotiation stage, to address all ambiguities that emerged during the evaluation and to obtain additional documents or revisions of the proposals.